The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 1. When is the best time to visit Ngorongoro Crater?

-Like other parks, the dry season remains the best time to visit Ngorongoro Crater.
+As with other parks, the dry season is the best time to visit Ngorongoro Crater.

 The dry season in Tanzania runs from June to October and from December to February.